 Arrowhead Chorale is excited to announce their 2019/2020 season.
 Thanks to the generous support of donors, the Chorale is able to bring live choral music to the Northland.

 The season will begin with the Chorale’s December concert, Holiday Jubilations and Traditions: A Celtic Christmas.
-Highlighting traditional and contemporary carols from Iceland, Scotland, and Wales, the Chorale will be joined by orchestra and special guests Eira, a talented local trio specializing in Celtic music.
+Highlighting traditional and contemporary carols from Ireland, Scotland, and Wales, the Chorale will be joined by orchestra and special guests Eira, a talented local trio specializing in Celtic music.

 In March, Arrowhead Chorale will feature the world premiere of a new Messiah, arranged by Los Angeles-based composer Severin Behen during their spring concert.
 The Chorale will be joined by soloists and a full orchestra for a performance that promises to be a significant and memorable event!

 Ticket information will be available soon.

 The Twin Cities Community Gospel Choir will be making their way to Duluth for a performance of their concert For the Love of Gospel.